Coronavirus digest: New Zealand says drop in cases shows delta curbs working | DW | 02.09.2021

 New Zealand saw 49 new cases on Thursday, all limited to the hotspot of Auckland.

-"The latest lower number is encouraging and does show that our alert level 4 lockdown is working even against the delta," the Director-General of Health Ashley Bloomfield told reporters.
+"The latest lower number is encouraging and does show that our alert level 4 lockdown is working, even against delta," Director-General of Health Ashley Bloomfield told reporters.

 DW has more on the latest pandemic developments from around the world.